heehyunyc0710/heehyunyc0710/README.md

 I'm a self-driven fullstack software engineer passionate about coding and agile project management.
 My goal is to make a positive impact on the world through innovative solutions and collaborative development.

-⌨️ I'm currently polishing my projects as well as data structures and algorithms.
+⌨️ I'm currently working at Canvas (construction robotics) as a Software Intern.

 😊 Let's connect!